Davidtzu/TaxiStation/README.md

 * NPM : 8.5.0

 extra information to run the project:

 * docker desktop
 * docker image cp-kafka (ip: 9092)
 * docker image cp-zookeeper(ip: 2181)

+SQL DATA are in this folder, just attach the files to load all the data.